expiaz/chino/README.md

     <h1>Welcome</h1>
     <%if {{:user}}%>
         <!--
-        the 'if' does not add context because of ':' username is linked to context with '&' actual context : {user:{username:'John Doe'}}
+        'if' does not add user context because of ':' username is linked to context with '&' actual context : {user:{username:'John Doe'}}
         result : <span></span>